robtweed/mg-showcase/README.md

 - a number of pre-installed JavaScript packages including:

   - Fastify (a high-performance web server platform designed for Node.js)
-  - Stric (a high-performance web server specifically for Bun.js)
   - json5 (for parsing JavaScript string literals and JSON)
   - autocannon (benchmarking/performance tool)